-Custom rules · Cloudflare Load Balancing
+Custom rules

 You can create Load Balancing rules whenever you create or edit a load balancer in Traffic > Load Balancing.

-As with Cloudflare Firewall rules, each Load Balancing rule is a combination of two elements: an expression and an action.
+As with firewall rules , each Load Balancing rule is a combination of two elements: an expression and an action .
 Expressions define the criteria for an HTTP request to trigger an action.
 The action tells Cloudflare how to handle the request.

 When building expressions for Load Balancing rules, refer to Supported fields and operators for definitions and usage.